-College personnel should always contact either the Dean of Student Services or Title IX Coordinator when they become aware of an incident of sexual harassment or sexual violence.
+College personnel should always contact either the Dean of Student Services , Vice President of the Natchez Campus, the Vice President of the Simpson County Center or Title IX Coordinator when they become aware of an incident of sexual harassment or sexual violence.
 It is the policy of the college to comply with the requirements of Title IX of the Education Amendments of 1972, 20 U.SC.
 Sec.
 1681, et seq. as it relates to sexual harassment and/or sexual violence.